Skip navigation EPAM

 CONTACT US

-However, Google and its parent company, Alphabet Inc., have faced scrutiny and even legal actions from European privacy activists due to the General Data Protection Regulation (GDPR)—a regulation in EU law on data protection and privacy.
-In this article, Pavel Daineko, Head of Data Privacy at EPAM, explores Google Analytics and GDPR compliance, plus critical considerations and guidelines for ensuring compliance.
+Google Analytics is widely recognized as a leading tool, providing website owners with valuable user behavior and performance insights.
+However, Google and its parent company Alphabet Inc. have faced scrutiny and even legal actions from European privacy activists due to the General Data Protection Regulation (GDPR)—a regulation in EU law on data protection and privacy.

-Pavel’s extensive industry experience includes a focus on ensuring compliance with GDPR and other data privacy regulations.
-His work fosters a data protection culture throughout EPAM, and he consistently serves as the privacy and data protection laws subject matter expert, advising EPAM on legal, practical, and business risks associated with data privacy.
+Pavel Daineko, Head of Data Privacy at EPAM, explores Google Analytics and GDPR concerns on a daily basis.
+He knows what critical considerations and guidelines teams must follow for ensuring compliance, as his extensive industry experience includes a focus on ensuring compliance with GDPR and other data privacy regulations.
+Pavel’s work fosters a data protection culture throughout EPAM, and he consistently serves as the privacy and data protection laws subject matter expert, advising EPAM on legal, practical and business risks associated with data privacy.

-Cookie Consent Management:
+1. Cookie Consent Management:

 • Ensure that your website's cookie consent management aligns with local regulations.